in

 Painted Glass

 The paint goes on the back of the sheet of glass.
-You should choose a supplier that bakes the paint onto the glass — this will help protect your backsplash from suffering chips, nicks, and peeling.
+It would help if you chose a supplier that bakes the paint onto the glass — this will help protect your backsplash from suffering chips, nicks, and peeling.

 Painted glass backsplashes are distinctive because they have no joints or grouting — it is simply a single sheet of glass.

-Homeowners who choose painted glass love the streamlined, visually uninterrupted look of their kitchen backsplash.
+Homeowners who choose painted glass love their kitchen backsplash’s streamlined, visually uninterrupted look.
 Note that there is no way to get behind the glass to clean it, once installed, so the glass must be spotless before installation.

 Mosaic

-Kitchen with mosaic tile backsplash white cabinets Mosaic is an ancient art form wherein small pieces of regularly or irregularly shaped tile are laid in an intricate design.
-The design can be repeating, random, or use small pieces to create a larger picture.
+Mosaic is an ancient art form wherein small pieces of regularly or irregularly shaped tile are laid in an intricate design.
+The design can be repeating, random, or use small amounts to create a larger picture.

 Sometimes, mosaic tiles are of different thicknesses, but this is not recommended for a kitchen backsplash application, as an uneven surface is more difficult to clean than a smooth and even on.

-Mosaic backsplashes are very attractive and add texture to the wall behind your food preparation area.
+Mosaic backsplashes are beautiful and add texture to the wall behind your food preparation area.

 High Gloss Tile